ga-wdi-lessons/devise/readme.md

   <summary><strong>Why might storing passwords in the database be a bad idea?</strong></summary>

   - We might get hacked
-  - Some users have the same password for every service (not me)
+  - Some users have the same password for every service
   - [Plain Text Offenders](http://plaintextoffenders.com/faq/devs)

 </details>